mattjennings/headlessui-svelte/README.md

 }
 ```

-## Typescript

-Typescript support is partial right now.
-While headlessui-specific props will be typed, they won't have types for inherited HTML attributes or events.
-I would like to use an existing types package to do those, but I haven't found one for Svelte yet.

 ## Caveats

 ### Event forwarding

 Until the [on:\* syntax](https://github.com/sveltejs/svelte/issues/2837) is supported in Svelte, each internal component will need to explicitly forward every possible event so that they can be used.
-It would be nice to automate this somehow or find some workaround.
+The scope of this package is small enough that I could do that, but it would be annoying.

+One idea is to go the React-way and use [`on-*` props for event listeners](https://github.com/sveltejs/svelte/issues/2837#issuecomment-590605457).
+This would not be the ideal API, but it would work.

+For now, components will at least emit the following events:

+- `click`
+- `focus`
+- `blur`
+- `keypress`
+- `keydown`
+- `keyup`

 ### Dynamic elements

 Until [dynamic elements](https://github.com/sveltejs/svelte/issues/2324) are supported in Svelte, I'm using a modified internal version of [svelte-elements](https://github.com/timhall/svelte-elements) to support the `as` prop.

-## TODO

-### Components
+## Components

 - [x] Switch
 - [ ] Menu